 Micheline White speaks to Mary Hynes on CBC’s Tapestry about her Research on “How Two Queens Revolutionized the Book of Common Prayer.”

 Early Modern Women’s Bookscapes: Reading, Ownership, Circulation.
 Eds.
-Leah Knight, Elizabeth Sauer, and Micheline White.
-Forthcoming from University of Michigan Press.
+Leah Knight, Micheline White, and Elizabeth Sauer.
+Ann Arbor: University of Michigan Press, 2018.

 Micheline White, ed.
 English Women, Religion, and Textual production, 1500-1625.
 Burlington, VT: Ashgate Press, 2011.

 Micheline White, ed.
 Ashgate Critical Essays on Women Writers in England: Anne Lock, Isabella Whitney, and Aemilia Lanyer.
 Burlington, VT: Ashgate Press, 2009.